The Carbon Saints

 Blank.

+Then the load curve changed.
 Every cooling shelter in the southern district pre-chilled by half a degree.
 Three hospitals received gentle drawdown requests.
 Two factories were offered credits to delay smelting.
-Residential batteries shifted discharge schedules.
-A maintenance crew was rerouted around a transformer likely to fail at dusk.
+Residential batteries shifted their discharge.
+A maintenance crew was rerouted around a transformer due to fail at dusk.

-The text field filled.
+The field filled.

 ORDINARY FUNCTION IS WHERE CONTINUITY OCCURS.

+No one moved.
 The examiner asked, "Why did you not answer the questions?"

 QUESTIONS REQUEST HUMAN PERFORMANCE.